rtous/fo/docs/input_output_formatting.md

 ### WIDTH

-Minimum number of CHARACTERS to be shown in total (including the decimal part and also the sign if there is one).
+Minimum number of CHARACTERS to be shown in total (including the decimal part, the sign if there is one and white spaces).
 By default right justified and using white spaces instead of zeros at the left.
 By default no sign if positive.

 Examples:

 	printf("%4d", 21);
 	$  21

-With floating point numbers by default printf shows 6 decimal positions so specifying a small width does not have any effect:
+With floating point numbers by default printf shows 6 decimal positions so specifying a small WIDTH does not have any effect (as WIDTH specifies the minimum, not the maximum):

 	printf("%4f", 3.14);
 	$3.140000